Philosophy

 A new school.

-As an innovative school we too are in a constant state of change.
-We owe many of our ideas to our community, to our creative and committed team, and to our role models.
+We as a school are also constantly changing.
+We have our community, our creative and committed team and our role models to thank for many of our ideas.
 These include Dr. Remo Largo, Sir Ken Robinson, Richard David Precht, Carol Dweck, Gordon Dryer, Dr. Jeannette Vos and many other courageous philosophers, thinkers and doers from the present and the past.
-We are extremely grateful to be able to benefit from such a profound treasure of ideas, concepts and already successfully applied methods, techniques and structures.
+We are extremely grateful to be able to benefit from such a profound treasure trove of ideas, concepts and already successfully applied methods, techniques and structures.

-School of Tomorrow is not meant to be just an idealistic contrast to the classical school system.
-Neither is it meant to be the answer to all school related problems.
-Rather, we see ourselves as a possible solution that redefines how education meets the future.
-We are child-friendly and family-friendly, and our unique ability to adapt the experience and the learning path to each and every child, will help to promote learning and support them in their individual development, without sacrificing structure or leaving it all up to chance.
-Quite the contrary!
-Thanks to our method we can ensure that each individual child will have the needed personalized attention to truly fulfill their potential.
+The School of Tomorrow is not intended to be an idealistic antithesis to the traditional school system, nor is it intended to be the answer to all school problems.
+Rather, we see ourselves as a possible solution that combines future and education, that is child-friendly and family-friendly, and that is able to adapt to each individual in order to promote and support them in their development in an ideal way, without acting in an unstructured and arbitrary manner.
+Thanks to our method, we can guarantee that each child receives the personalized attention they need to reach their full potential.

 Inspiration and role models.